 Two categories of restrictions apply to foreign investment activity in Ukraine.
 The first relates to general restrictions on investment activity, which are applied to both foreign and domestic investors.
 Under applicable Ukrainian legislation, certain types of business activity may be pursued only by state-owned enterprises, such as the rocket industry, banknotes and certain blank forms of securities certificates.
 The second category relates to certain restrictions applicable only to foreign investors.
-For example, foreign citizens and legal entities are prohibited from owning agricultural land in Ukraine and are only authorized to own land designated for non-agricultural use under the current version of the Land Code of Ukraine.
+For example, foreign citizens and legal entities are prohibited from owning farmland in Ukraine and are only authorized to own land designated for non-agricultural use.

-Generally speaking, Ukrainian law requires a filling to the Antimonopoly Committee of Ukraine ("AMC") and obtaining the prior approval before closing of the transaction if the transaction qualifies as concentration, and financial thresholds are exceeded.
+Generally speaking, Ukrainian competition legislation requires a filling to the Antimonopoly Committee of Ukraine ("AMC") and obtaining prior approval before closing of the transaction if the transaction qualifies as a concentration, and the financial thresholds described below are exceeded.

 In Ukraine the following transactions are considered to be concentrations:

-- (i) mergers or consolidations of business entities; - (ii) acquisition of direct or indirect control over a business entity or part thereof, including through: - (a) direct or indirect acquisition into ownership, lease, concession or management of a significant part of assets of a business entity (including in the process of liquidation); or - (b) appointment to the positions of chairperson and/or deputy chairperson of the supervisory/management board or other supervisory/executive body of persons, who already hold similar positions in other business entities; or creating a situation where more than half of the members of these bodies hold similar positions in other business entities; - (iii) establishment of a business entity by two or more business entities that will engage in independent business activities over a prolonged period, provided that such establishment does not result in the coordination of competitive conduct among the founding business entities, or among them and the newly established entity; - (iv) direct or indirect acquisition of, obtaining ownership of or management over the shares (participatory interests) of a business entity if such acquisition results in obtaining or exceeding 25% or 50% of the voting rights in the highest governing body of the target business entity.
+- (i) mergers or consolidations of business entities; - (ii) acquisition of direct or indirect control over a business entity or part thereof, including through: - (a) direct or indirect acquisition into ownership, lease, concession or management of a significant part of assets of a business entity (including in the process of liquidation); - (b) appointment to the positions of chairperson and/or deputy chairperson of the supervisory/management board or other supervisory/executive body of persons, who already hold similar positions in other business entities; or creating a situation where more than half of the members of these bodies hold similar positions in other business entities; - (iii) establishment of a business entity by two or more business entities that will engage in independent business activities over a prolonged period, provided that such establishment does not result in the coordination of competitive conduct among the founding business entities, or among them and thenewly established entity; - (iv) direct or indirect acquisition of, obtaining ownership of or management over the shares (participatory interests) of a business entity if such acquisition results in obtaining or exceeding 25% or 50% of the voting rights in the highest governing body of the target business entity.

-The following types of transactions are subject to prior AMC approval if:
+The above-mentioned types of transactions are subject to prior AMC approval if: